Michaelwwest98/CapstoneStarterRepo/Documentation/Signoffs/Raymond Mule-Signoff-Wireless Communication Subsystem(Updated).md

 6. The RAK811 Breakout Board operates in the 915 MHz band and the maximum power output that the RAK811 Breakout Board is 100mW or 20 dBm, which falls below the safety standard of 30 dBm or 1 watt set by the FCC Part 15 Subpart C.

-7. Since the team does not have a license to operate in certain frequency bands used by the United States, the transceiver must operate in the unlicensed frequency band in the United States which is 915 MHz stated by FCC Part 15 Subpart D. According to the RAK811 transceiver datasheet, the transciever operates in the 915 MHz frequency band fulfilling the constraint.
+7. Since the team does not have a license to operate in certain frequency bands used by the United States, the transceiver must operate in the unlicensed frequency band in the United States which is between 902 MHz and 928 MHz stated by FCC Part 15 Subpart D. According to the RAK811 transceiver datasheet, the transciever operates in the 915 MHz frequency band fulfilling the constraint.

 8. The size of data that will be sent from the computing subsystem to the user interface subsystem and back will approximately be around 30 bits.
 The maximum payload size that the RAK811 transceiver can send in one data packet is 52 bytes which is significantly greater than the needed amount.